myylee/benchmark_sc_multiomic_integration/README.md

     ```
     conda env create -f seurat.yml
     ```
-### Global environment setup
+### Evaluation environment setup
-Install this environment to run two benchmarking jupyter notebooks.
+Data simulation, evaluation, and plot generation are run after activating the scib2 environment.
+Details about environment setup can be ofund in the **methods/eval_scib2** folder.

 ## Data
-Proceesed source data and reference files used during data simulation and evaluations are in the **dataset** folder.
+Proceesed source data and reference files used during data simulation and evaluations, as well as scripts to generate these files from raw dataset are in the **dataset** folder [coming soon].

-Scripts used to generate these files can be found in **XXX**.